sampwhite/dynamicruntime/core/src/main/resources/content/md/Home.md

 up using the H2 in-memory database.
 This means you can clone the git repository and run `./gradlew execute` (after installing the Java 10 or 11 VM) and have the server running with no additional labors.

 The application can send email using a free [mailgun](https://www.mailgun.com) service.
+We use the email to do new user registration and support *forgot password* logic.

+The application has a login and profile page rendered with React using a live babel compile.

 We split the application into independently loadable components and configuration controls which components are to be loaded on startup.
 Also, components can extend or add schema.
 Testing uses this to control exactly what functionality